contents

 EXTREME TEMPERATURES

 Here's something so basic no one seems to think about it.
-I've done this forever and I believe it's endemic to my amazing health, a 60-year-old guy with HIV for over 20 years.
+I've done this forever and I believe it's endemic to my amazing health, a 68-year-old guy living well with HIV for over 25 years.

 ICED DOES NOT ALWAYS EQUAL REFRESHING: We Americans abuse ice really ‘well.’
 I believe iced drinks alone cause long-term damage to the stomach and digestive tract.
 Frozen treats ain't caveman cuisine!
 They’re unnaturally cold (duh).
 Our stomachs aren’t designed to handle them efficiently, particularly at every meal and every hour in between!
 ‘Well, if it’s advertised on tee vee then it can’t be BAD for ya, can it?’
 Ugh.